pnlinh/practice-elasticsearch/README.md

 ```

+## Auto Fuzziness

-**Below, Elastic will determine the most appropriate edit distance based on the query.**
+Below, Elastic will determine the most appropriate edit distance based on the query.

 The Auto Fuzziness:
 - Query Length of `0-2`: exact match